A Vote of Confidence: Self-Belief in the Workplace

 Stinging Criticism

-The flip side of recognising your own strengths is being able to acknowledge your weaknesses.
+The flip side of recognizing your own strengths is being able to acknowledge your weaknesses.
 That becomes even more important when the criticism comes from others.
 Constructive feedback is consistently cited as being essential for growth and development.
 But how willing are we to accept it in reality?

 But here’s where it gets interesting.
 The dreaded gender gap once again came into play.
 With women being significantly less likely to consider criticism useful.